Davey Allison

-David Carl "Davey" Allison (February 25, 1961 – July 13, 1993) was an American NASCAR driver.
+David Carl Allison (February 25, 1961 – July 13, 1993) was an American NASCAR driver.
 He was best known for driving the No. 28 Texaco-Havoline Ford for Robert Yates Racing in the NASCAR Cup Series.
 Born in Hollywood, Florida, he was the oldest of four children born to Bobby and Judy Allison.
 The family moved to Hueytown, Alabama, and along with Bobby Allison's brother, Donnie, Red Farmer and Neil Bonnett, became known as the Alabama Gang.

 Early career

 Growing up, Allison participated in athletics, preferring football, but settled upon automobile racing.
 He began working for his father's NASCAR Winston Cup Series team after graduating high school, and built a race car of his own, a Chevy Nova, with friends known as the "Peach Fuzz Gang."
 He began his career in 1979 at Birmingham International Raceway and won his first race in his sixth start.
 He became a regular winner at BIR, and by 1983 was racing in the Automobile Racing Club of America (ARCA) series.
 Allison won two ARCA events at his home track, Talladega Superspeedway, in 1983, and was named ARCA Rookie of the Year in 1984, placing second in the series title.
 That same year he married his first wife, Deborah.

 Allison continued racing in the ARCA series in 1985, winning eight races in the series, four at Talladega Superspeedway.
 He competed in some of NASCAR's lower divisions.
 In the Busch series, his crew chief was Red Farmer.
 In July 1985, car owner Hoss Ellington gave Allison an opportunity to drive a NASCAR Winston Cup Series car in the Talladega 500.
 Allison qualified 22nd In Ellington's Chevrolet and finished tenth in his first Winston Cup start.
 The wins earned Allison more NASCAR Cup Series opportunities in 1986, when he made four starts in the No. 95 Sadler Racing Chevrolet entry with Tom Pistone serving as crew chief.
 Allison later substituted for injured racer Neil Bonnett in Junior Johnson's No. 12 Budweiser Chevy, starting and finishing seventh in the Talladega 500.